Masterpiece Cakeshop v. Colorado Civil Rights Commission: Scardina

 Masterpiece Cakeshop became involved in a similar case in 2018.
 In June 2017, on the same day the Supreme Court agreed to hear Masterpiece Cakeshop v.
 Colorado Civil Rights Commission, the bakery had refused to bake a birthday cake with a pink interior and blue exterior for Autumn Scardina, a transgender woman and Colorado lawyer.
 Phillips stated later that he had refused based on his Christian beliefs that a person does not get to choose their gender.
+According to Scardina, Phillips initially accepted the order for the pink-and-blue cake but then refused after learning the cake was to be used to celebrate Scardina's gender transition.
 Scardina stated that she had placed her order at Masterpiece Cakeshop with the intent to "challenge the veracity" of Phillips's assertions that he would serve LGBT customers under circumstances other than those of the earlier case.

-Scardina complained to the Colorado Division of Civil Rights, which found in June 2018 sufficient evidence that the bakery discriminated against her transgender status, and ordered the parties into compulsory mediation. in August 2018, Phillips sued the state, seeking a permanent injunction against enforcement of the relevant anti-discrimination law against him.
+Scardina complained to the Colorado Division of Civil Rights, which found in June 2018 sufficient evidence that the bakery discriminated against her transgender status, and ordered the parties into compulsory mediation.
+In August 2018, Phillips sued the state, seeking a permanent injunction against enforcement of the relevant anti-discrimination law against him.
 He also sought punitive damages.
 Colorado Governor John Hickenlooper, named as a defendant in the suit, expected the Supreme Court to revisit its decision from Masterpiece, as the previous ruling "did not address the basic issue" of religious freedom.
 In January 2019, when Hickenlooper was no longer governor, a federal judge removed him from the suit.

 In March 2019, the suit and countersuit between Phillips and the state were dropped.
 The state argued that, although the core issue (the intersection of nondiscrimination and religious freedom) remained unresolved, the existing case was not the proper vehicle to answer those questions.
 The agreement allowed Scardina, should she want, to pursue her own civil action against Masterpiece.

-In June 2019, Scardina, represented by attorneys Paula Greisen and John McHugh, brought civil suit against Phillips in federal district court on the perceived discrimination.
+In June 2019, Scardina brought civil suit against Phillips in federal district court on the perceived discrimination.
 In April 2020, beyond the appeal deadline, Scardina brought a second lawsuit against Phillips in a different court, seeking more than $100,000 in damages, fines, and attorney's fees.
 On June 15, 2021, Denver District Judge A. Bruce Jones ruled that Phillips had violated Colorado's anti-discrimination law by refusing to bake a cake for Scardina and fined him $500.
 The Alliance Defending Freedom (ADF), the group representing Phillips, said it would appeal.

-In October 2022, the Colorado Court of Appeals heard the case.
-On January 26, 2023, the court ruled that a pink-and-blue cake was not a protected form of speech and that the state nondiscrimination law did not violate the baker's freedom of religion.